WASdev/sample.DefaultApplication/README.md

 ![](./images/new_maven_project.png)

-At this point, no code changes have been made, so we created a top level DefaultApplication parent project that contains three child Maven projects that represents the original code.
+At this point, no code changes have been made, so we created a top level DefaultApplication parent project that contains three child Maven projects that represent the original code.
 * DefaultApplication-ear
 * DefaultWebApplication
 * Increment